Police officer fighting for his life after crash while on duty is named

 Four people have now been arrested in connection with the collision on the B416 Bells Hill in Stoke Poges, Buckinghamshire, on Thursday night.

-Thames Valley Police said on Sunday afternoon that Pc Miller remained in a life-threatening condition in hospital.
+Thames Valley Police said a white BMW did not stop in the incident and on Sunday afternoon confirmed that Pc Miller, 38, remained in a life-threatening condition in hospital.

 Two men, aged 28 and 38, both from Slough, were arrested on suspicion of attempted murder and causing serious injury by dangerous driving and remain in custody.